A unique type of flow meter, the Coriolis mass flowmeter, is comprised of several distinctive components.

-The sensor is comprised of a measuring chamber with inlet and outlet flanges for mounting on a pipeline.
-Inside the measuring chamber there are two parallel U-shaped flow tubes, which vibrate by means of an electromagnetic coil and a magnet.
+The innovative sensor design features a measuring chamber complete with inlet and outlet flanges, making it ideal for easy pipeline mounting.
+Within the measuring chamber are two parallel U-shaped flow tubes, which are set in vibration using an electromagnetic coil and magnet.

-The principle of operation is based on the Coriolis effect.
+The functionality of this system operates on the principle of the Coriolis effect.

-Figure 1.2 shows the forces affecting the flow tube through which the measured liquid is flowing, during the half-cycle fluctuations, when the tube moves up.
+Figure 2.1 illustrates the dynamic forces impacting the flow tube as liquid passes through it during the half-cycle fluctuations when the tube moves upwards.

 Q = K * Δt / 3.6 , kg/h (1.0)